neo-technology/neo4j-google-k8s-marketplace/README.md

 Behind the scenes, it invokes `driver.sh` to deploy, wait for successful deploy, and launch the testing container.

+Actual test contents are specified by the resources in `tester.yaml` in the apptest directory.

 ## How to run Backups

 - `make app/backup` to build the relevant docker container